You want to trade but don’t know which style to choose. Here you will find out how to decide. Day Trading Vs. Swing Trading

 - You want a less stressful life with reduced risk levels compared to day trading.

 - You do not want to only rely on making a living trading stocks.

 - You do not have a lot of capital with you to invest.

 - You do not have extreme levels of technical understanding.

-The Bottom Line on Day Trading Vs. Swing Trading
+The Bottom Line on Day Trading vs. Swing Trading

-Decide what kind of trader you want to be.
+When you’re comparing day trading vs. swing trading, you have to first decide what kind of trader you want to be.
 Only you can make that decision.
 If you’re ready to “drop everything” and focus on the markets, you can be a day trader; if you don’t see trading as your full-time career, consider swing trading and learn about how to protect yourself during those short times when your attention is focused elsewhere.